australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/04-acquisition.md

 *   acquire the delayed heave from the MRU without gaps and ensure that the bathymetry data has a complete delayed heave coverage applied.
 *   compute GNSS tide for all the files.

 During the survey, data QC should be done using predicted tides from the [Bureau of Meteorology](http://www.bom.gov.au/australia/tides/) (BOM) for standard ports or [AusTides](http://www.hydro.gov.au/prodserv/publications/ausTides/tides.htm) for secondary ports.
-Refer also to [section 2.5.2](https://australian-multibeam-guidelines.github.io/pre-survey-planning#252-tidal-or-ellipsoidal-datum).
+Refer also to [section 2.5.2](#2-5-2-tidal-or-ellipsoidal-datum-16).

-# 4.5 Monitoring, QA/QC & Data backup
+# 4.5 Monitoring, QA/QC & data backup
 During a survey the following information should be constantly monitored, including:
 *   depth
 *   vessel draft
-*   GNSS (see [section 4.5.1](https://australian-multibeam-guidelines.github.io/acquisition#451-gnss-positioning)) or subsea positioning for sub-sea platform
+*   GNSS (see [section 4.5.1](#4-5-1-gnss-positioning-30)) or subsea positioning for sub-sea platform
 *   motion sensor
 *   sound velocity
 *   backscatter consistency and saturation
 *   overlap
 *   data density

-To ensure safe data transport it is recommended that multiple copies of the data be made and transported separately in the time between data collection and submission ([section 7](https://australian-multibeam-guidelines.github.io/data-release)).
+To ensure safe data transport it is recommended that multiple copies of the data be made and transported separately in the time between data collection and submission ([section 7](#7-data-submission-and-release-40)).

 # _4.5.1 GNSS positioning_
 Most seafloor mapping and GNSS software provide real-time monitoring capabilities.
 The quality of the GNSS data should be monitored while mapping to ensure that the horizontal positioning falls within the seafloor mapping specification.
-Any deviations outside of the survey specification should be noted and included within the Report of Survey ([section 6.2](https://australian-multibeam-guidelines.github.io/reports#62-record-keeping)).
+Any deviations outside of the survey specification should be noted and included within the Report of Survey ([section 6.2](#6-2-2-report-of-survey-38)).
 Maintaining a minimum QC requirement will provide data that is interoperable with many providers and uses.
 This integrity information includes (LINZ, 2016):
-*   Sigma values or semi-major axis of the positional error ellipse are not to exceed 3.5m at the 95% confidence level.
+*   sigma values or semi-major axis of the positional error ellipse are not to exceed 3.5m at the 95% confidence level
-*   The DGNSS correction age is not to exceed 10 secs.
+*   the DGNSS correction age is not to exceed 10 secs
 *   PDOP is not to exceed 6 for recording and continued sounding.
 If PDOP is greater than 7 then surveying is to be halted until it improves.
-*   The minimum number of observable healthy satellites being tracked during survey operations is to be 5.
+*   the minimum number of observable healthy satellites being tracked during survey operations is to be 5
-*   The minimum elevation for SVs is to be 10° above the horizon.
+*   the minimum elevation for SVs is to be 10° above the horizon.

 # 4.6 Mandatory notifications
 # _4.6.1 Dangers found – hydrographic notes_
-It is **imperative** that any feature found, which may be a <span style="text-decoration:underline;">potential navigational hazard</span> to vessels, **is reported to the AHO** by hydrographic note ([AHO, AH102](http://www.hydro.gov.au/feedback/AA217160-hydro-note.pdf)) and <span style="text-decoration:underline;">if an immediate danger exists</span>, **the Joint Rescue Coordination Centre (JRCC) Australia (AMSA)**.
+It is **imperative** that any feature found, which may be a <span style="text-decoration:underline;">potential navigational hazard</span> to vessels, **is reported to the Australian Hydrographic Office ([datacentre@hydro.gov.au](mailto:datacentre@hydro.gov.au))** by hydrographic note ([AHO, AH102](http://www.hydro.gov.au/feedback/AA217160-hydro-note.pdf)) and <span style="text-decoration:underline;">if an immediate danger exists</span>,** the Joint Rescue Coordination Centre (JRCC) Australia (AMSA)**.
 Once danger is reported and received by these agencies, the agencies noted assume responsibility for further reporting to mariners.
 Should reports not be lodged and an incident occurs, liability may be passed on to operators who failed to notify dangers during operational activities.

 # _4.6.2 Underwater cultural heritage notification_
 Thousands of historic ship and plane wrecks are known to exist within Australian waters, although the locations of many of these remain unknown.
 Information about known shipwrecks can be found using the [Australian National Shipwreck Database](http://environment.gov.au/heritage/historic-shipwrecks/australian-national-shipwreck-database).
-Notifying relevant State and Commonwealth management agencies, when underwater cultural heritage sites are discovered, will greatly assist these organisations to manage fragile and irreplaceable resources (Table 8).
+Notifying relevant State and Commonwealth management agencies, when underwater cultural heritage sites are discovered, will greatly assist these organisations to manage fragile and irreplaceable resources [(Table 8)](#bookmark=id.2szc72q).
 Notification of underwater cultural heritage finds is also a legal requirement under the _[Historic Shipwrecks Act 1976](https://www.legislation.gov.au/Details/C2016C01026) _(Cth) (HSA)_ _and state heritage protection legislation (see section 17 (1) of the Act).

 A notification report should include a snapshot of the scan image, coordinates, water depth and a brief description of the site giving dimensions of the object.
+It is requested that the Australian Hydrographic Office ([datacentre@hydro.gov.au](mailto:datacentre@hydro.gov.au)) is included as an information addressee on all notification reports to the relevant authorities.

-_**Table 8:** Contact details of management agencies to notify for wrecks_
+_**Table 8** Contact details of management agencies to notify for wrecks_
 <table>
 <tbody>
   <tr>